A lot or a little?

-Parents need to know that this 1960s romantic comedy is the story of a paid "party girl" who falls in love with a writer supported by a wealthy society woman in return for an intimate romantic relationship.
+Parents need to know that Breakfast at Tiffany's is a 1960s romantic comedy about a paid "party girl" who falls in love with a writer supported by a wealthy society woman in return for an intimate romantic relationship.
 There is no actual sexual activity other than kissing or cuddling, and no nudity (except for a sequence in which a stripper starts to undress and reveals her back).
 People smoke continuously -- Holly Golightly's cigarette holder is a character trademark.
 Drinking and drunkenness figure prominently in multiple scenes.
 In one intensely emotional scene, Holly destroys everything in her apartment; in another she forces her cat onto the streets alone.
 In a throwback to mid-20th century sensibilities, a Caucasian actor portrays an Asian as an offensive stereotype.

 What's the story?

 In BREAKFAST AT TIFFANY'S, Paul Varjack (George Peppard), a writer who is being supported by a wealthy woman (Patricia Neal), is intrigued by his upstairs neighbor, Holly Golightly (Audrey Hepburn).
 Holly is an enchanting combination of breathtaking elegance, glossy Manhattan sophistication, and an engaging willingness to confide in Paul because she says he reminds her of her brother Fred.
 Still, she doesn't really tell him anything about herself, except that she likes to go to Tiffany's when she has "the mean reds" and needs to be surrounded by something comforting.
 Along comes a stranger who reveals a secret from Holly's past -- he was once Holly's husband, and he took care of Holly and Fred when their parents died and married her when she was 15.
 He has come to take her back home to rural Texas.
 But she tells him that she is a "wild thing" and cannot be kept in a cage, and sends him home alone.